Token Plan

 Example

-If your manual scraper runs for 40 seconds and uses 1.1 MB of bandwidth:
+If your manual scraper or unblocker runs for 40 seconds and uses 1.1 MB of bandwidth:

 ComponentCalculationTokens